 Ae sil Woo

 I am a Ph.D. candidate in Political Science at the University of California, Merced.
-My primary research interests focus on institutions in dictatorships, particularly on legislatures and configurations of legislative procedures.
+My primary research interests focus on institutions in dictatorships, particularly on arrangements of legislative procedures.
 My research has been published in the Journal of Politics.
 I am currently serving as an International Relations Editorial Assistant at the Journal of Politics.

-Unchained Media Syndrome: Press Freedom in Dictatorships and Voluntary Selection of Media Bias (with Jun Hyeok Jang)
+Press Freedom in Dictatorships and Voluntary Selection of Media Bias (with JunHyeok Jang)

-Macroeconomics.
+Macroeconomics (Teaching Assistant).
 Dr. Jason Lee.
-Economics.
+Department of Economics, UC Merced.
 Summer 2017

-Microeconomics.
+Microeconomics (Teaching Assistant).
 Dr. Gabriela Rubio.
 Department of Economics, UC Merced.
 Economics.
 Fall 2015

 Calculus I (Teaching Assistant).
 Dr. Christopher Sandoval.
 Department of Mathematics, UC Merced.
 Summer 2018